comp110-lytle/comp110/site/cqs/dict_unit_tests.md

 Set up your document by adding the docstring:
 `"""Test my garden functions."""` and initializing the `__author__` variable with your PID.

-Also don't forget to import your functions from `lessons.garden_helpers`!
+Also don't forget to import your functions from `lessons.garden.garden_helpers`!

 ## Part 1-3. unit tests